lunohodov/eventical/README.md

 # EVE Cal

-Instant sharing for your EVE Online calendar(s).
+Instant feeds for your EVE Online calendar(s).

 A web-application, which given access to an EVE Online calendar, provides an auto-updating `.ical` feed of upcoming events.
 The feed can be used with Outlook, Apple Calendar, Google Calendar, and most smart phones.

 Additional fine-grained sharing options allow you choose who to share with and how.